workfloworchestrator/orchestrator-core/docs/workshops/beginner/create-user.md

 form is special: the selection of the user group the user belongs to.
 It is not just an integer or a string, but the user must be able to select a user group out of a list of already provisioned user groups.
-For this the database will be queried to obtain a list of active user group susbscriptions, and a special input field type is used to display a dropdown input field on the input form.
+For this the database will be queried to obtain a list of active user group subscriptions, and a special input field type is used to display a dropdown input field on the input form.

 In the orchestrator, all access to the database is implemented using